grcrane/jtd-remote/docs/general/icons.md

 ---

 ### Icons
 The following table shows the icons used.
+The icons have been saved in two sizes, (1) large - the full size of original image; (2) small - saved as 300px width.
+The small version is the one used in most references on the web site.

 <style>
 	td.iconImage {